larse514/amazonian/README.md

 ## what does amazonian do?
 ![ECS](docs/ecs.png) <br />
-the goal of amazonian is to abstract away the complexity of deploying containers in AWS.
+The goal of amazonian is to abstract away the complexity of deploying containers in AWS.
 You can use your own cluster, or let amazonian create one for you.
 Either way, just provide a few configuration values and amazonian will deploy, run, monitor, and secure your containers for you.
 It's your infrastructure so there's no cost, other than the infrastructure required to run a cluster.

 ## how can I use it?
-through the power of AWS ECS and Docker amazonian strives to keep things simple.
+Through the power of AWS ECS, Fargate, and Docker; amazonian strives to keep things simple.
 In order to get started there is only one short command that you need to run to deploy a working container

 ```bash
 $ ./amazonian --HostedZoneName=<Route 53 Hosted Zone> --Image=<Image Name>
 ```
 ## what is amazonian doing for me?

-amazonian leverages the cutting edge aws serivce to provide: <br />
+Amazonian leverages cutting edge aws serivces to provide: <br />

-* Realtime Metrics
+* **Realtime Monitoring and Application Metrics**
-* Distributed Log Aggregate
+* **Distributed Log Aggregate**
-* TLS Certificate Management
+* **TLS Certificate Management**
-* Secure Network Provisions
+* **Secure Network Provisions**

+These enable you to focus on growing your business, not maintaining servers

 <br />